 - Where to Stay: Homer Aspen Hotel for its spacious guest suites and central location.

-- What to Do: Kachemak Bay Kayaking and/or an Interpretive Hike to Grewingk Glacier to see the "other side of the bay."
+- What to Do: Kayaking and hiking in Kachemak Bay.
 Also fishing, beach combing, shopping on the spit, and a visit to the Pratt Museum.

 - How to Get There: Homer is about 4.5 hours from Anchorage by car.
 We recommend renting a car in Anchorage and spending time in both Homer and Seward before heading up north to Denali National Park.
 Check out this self-drive tour for inspiration.